-In our reference system, single MRs are split into a multitude of atomic changes (the deltas).
-One could argue that a MR produces one functionally consistent version of the software code, and that we should focus on versions produced by MRs rather than by single deltas.
-Single deltas traceable to different MRs interleave changes to the code throughout the system's evolution in the sequential case.
+In our reference system, single MRs are often split into a multitude of atomic changes (deltas).
+One could argue that an MR produces one functionally consistent version of the software code, and that we should focus on versions produced by MRs rather than on single deltas.
+The reality is that in the context of pessimistic version management, the deltas that collectively represent one logical change are interleaved with deltas that represent other logical changes - that is, single deltas traceable to different MRs interleave changes to the code throughout the system's evolution in the sequential case.
 Therefore we consider deltas as the atomic originators of semantic interferences in parallel changes rather than MRs. This fine level of granularity however does introduce several complications addressed below.

-Fig. 6 shows how changes from different MRs create versions of the code that overlap across MRs throughout time.
+Fig. 5 shows how changes from different MRs create versions of the code that overlap across MRs throughout time.
 In general an arbitrary number of concurrently active MRs generate deltas applied in a non-foreseeable order.
-The study of two generic deltas for deciding whether the later interferes semantically with the earlier, must involves the analysis of four different versions of the source code about which no particular assumptions can be made.
+The study of two generic deltas for deciding whether the later interferes semantically with the earlier, must involve the analysis of four different versions of the source code about which no particular assumptions can be made.
 Only when two deltas are consecutive will the intermediate versions be identical.
-In general no other change occurred between the deltas under observation.